argel6767/tailor.ai/README.md

 # Tailor.AI

 Tailor.AI is an innovative application designed to help users customize their resumes for specific professions using the power of AI.
-With Tailor.AI, you can craft job-specific resumes quickly and effectively, giving you the edge you need to stand out in the job market.
+With Tailor.AI, you can craft profession-specific resumes quickly and effectively, giving you the edge you need to stand out in the job market.

 ## Features